• Skip to primary navigation

 • Genesis Genesis button lets you edit page or post display settings for breadcrumbs, title, footer and layout.

-• Settings Settings Button toggles the page/post and block settings.
+• Settings Sidebar Settings Button toggles the post/page and the block settings.

 • Save Save button – make sure you save your changes after you’re done.